classicwuhao/qmaxuse/README.md

 * Multiple SMT solvers (CVC4, MATHSAT5, etc) are being added.

 ## 7. Acknowledgement
-We woud like to thank [Joesph Timoney](https://github.com/ArpSolina) for helpful comments on this research.
+We woud like to thank our industrial partner LingCui Yu, HuangXin Xin and their teams from SYSUCC for helpful comments on this research.

 Last updated: 27-April-2021